csd1100/learning/notes/react/hooks.md

   callback will be called on inconsistent dependency.
 - `useEffect` can cause memory leaks due not cleaning up, so remember to return cleanup function from `useEffect` callback.

+## DOM Refs

+### `useRef`

+- `useRef` is used to hold a javascript value that is not related to rendering.
+- `useRef` takes input parameter of initial value.
+- The value can be accessed and mutated using `<ref_obj>.current`.
+- The mutation in `ref` won't cause re-render of the component.
+- The `ref`s should not be mutated during rendering. i.e. inside component.
+As mutation in `ref` won't cause re-render, if `ref` is mutated during component rendering, the rendered state will be inconsistent as value of `ref` has changed but it component is not rendered again with updated value.
+- It should be mutated in `useEffect` or callbacks that will be called by react after DOM is rendered like in case of event handling.